CYCLING PERFORMANCE TIPS

 CONTENTS

-Different rides will require different nutritional support plans.
-In addition to differing Caloric requirements and recommendations, there are some specific do's and don'ts.
-This section will look at the 6 common types of rides and make recommendations on the 4 diet periods (as discussed in the section Nutrition for training and performance) for each ride.
+Different rides require different nutritional support plans.
+In addition to the obvious, differing Caloric requirements, there are some specific do's and don'ts that are ride specific.
+This section will connect the 6 common types of rides with specific recommendations for each of the 4 pre ride diet periods (as defined in BASICS OF NUTRITION - Implications for training and performance) as well as the post ride recovery needs for each.

 THE COMMUTE or SOCIAL RIDE